Y3ASIN/atomic-blog/README.md

-The Atomic Blog - use of contextAPI
+The Atomic Blog - use of contextAPI and memoize